YaleOpenLab/opensolar/docs/ideas/ln.md

 #### Investing in a project

-When an investor wants to invest in a specific project, he can:
+When an investor wants to invest in a project, he can:

 1. Push funds in their existing channel with the lighning hub
 2. Route payments to the lightning hub